 Consulting Staff members who do not meet the requirements of Section 3.4.1 (a-f) shall be deemed to have voluntarily relinquished Consulting Staff status and shall be automatically transferred to the appropriate staff category, if any, for which the member is eligible.
-In the event the member is not eligible for any other category, his or her medical staff membership shall automatically terminate.
-No such transfer or termination shall be subject to the provisions of Article VIII.
+In the event the member is not eligible for any other category, their medical staff membership shall automatically terminate.
+No such transfer or termination shall be subject to the provisions of Article 9.